deciduously/deciduously-com-clj/resources/md/one.md

     (serve :handler `example.core/dev-handler :reload true :port 3000) (wait)))
 ```
 And that's that!
 Four forms.
 Configuring `boot` starts off quite simple.
 You compose your own build pipelines with `comp` - these are very readable and act as you expect.
-Because the `target` task always clobbers, you don't need to clean it.

 Now, finally, let's make a Clojure file.
-Execute `mkdir -p src/example_com/ && touch web.clj`.
+Execute `mkdir -p src/example_com/ && touch web.clj`, noting the underscore in the directory in place of the dash in the project name.
 Then declare the namespace:
 ```clojure
 ;; web.clj
 (ns example-com.web